111 years after: Two warring Ebonyi communities sign ceasefire agreement, peace pact

-Relative peace is said to have returned to the troubled communities of Abomege and Ishinkwo communities of Onicha Local Government Area of Ebonyi State.
+Relative peace has returned to the troubled communities of Abomege and Ishinkwo of Onicha Local Government Area of Ebonyi State.

-These ugly developments were evident during the administration of former Governor Sam Egwu, Martin Elechi and David Umahi of the State.
+These ugly developments were evident during the administrations of former Governor Sam Egwu, Martin Elechi and David Umahi of the State.

 But in a bid to lay to rest the over 111 years crisis in the Area, Governor Francis Ogbonna Nwifuru approved the setting up of a Peace Committee to investigate the immediate and remote causes of the crisis between Abomege and Ishinkwo communities in Ebonyi State.